Helpful tips for the first time trekker in Nepal

 1. Start easy.

-As exotic as a 16 day trek to Everest base camp sounds, take it easy if this is your first time making an extended hiking trip and traveling to a developing nation.
+As exotic as a 16 day trek to Everest base camp sounds, take it easy if this is your first time making an extended hiking trip and travelling to a developing nation.
 We usually advise first-timers to take a shorter trek in the lower elevations, such as in the Annapurna region.
 It will be no less challenging with all the uphill and downhill walking but with a plentiful supply of oxygen.
 You will pass through beautiful villages, farms with spectacular mountain vistas making up for the physical effort.

 2. Book with a tour company or go independent

 Opinions vary on this subject of – whether to do the trek with or without a guide?
-A tour company will save time even for the most independent of travelers.
+A tour company will save time even for the most independent of travellers.
 The right tour company can save you from frustration and give you peace of mind by taking care of all necessary arrangements in detail.
 A reputable tour operator should provide you with a perfect English-speaking guide along with porter support.

 You will see many younger people trekking on their own with a guidebook – fantastic!
 However, with an excellent guide, not only will you gain new friends, but you will be able to facilitate logistics and little-known secrets of the area, adding value to your Himalayan hiking experience.
 More often than not, your guide is from the local area, if not a regular in that region, who knows the villagers quite likely to invite you for a cup of tea or even Rakshi – a local brew.
 You might be uncomfortable with having a porter to carry your belongings while you are just taking your day pack but keep in mind that you are helping to employ one more local with a relatively good income.